Adiiigo/MachineLearning/README.md

 Machine Leaning Installation Steps and Steps to use Octave

 Command to install Octave on Ubuntu:
-1.sudo apt-get update
+-sudo apt-get update
-2.sudo apt-get install octave
+-sudo apt-get install octave

 YouTube Link: